volodymyrprokopyuk/kotlin-sdp/README.md

 # SOLID principles

 - **SRP - Single Responsibility Principle**.
-Software unit should have only one single and well defined responsibility, only one reason to change.
-High Cohesion fosters SRP
+Software unit should have only one single and well-defined responsibility, only one reason to change.
+High cohesion fosters SRP
 - **OCP - Open-Closed Principle**.
-Software unit should be open for extension (inheritance, Strategy or Decorator design patterns), but closed for modification (interface with multiple polymorphic implementations)
+Software unit should be open for extension (inheritance, Strategy, or Decorator design patterns), but closed for modification (interface with multiple polymorphic implementations)
 - **LSP - Liskov Substitution Principle**.
 Hierarchy is used to build specialized types from a more general type.
-Polymorphism means that one single interface provides access to objects of different types.
+Polymorphism means that one single interface has multiple implementations.
 Subtype must be completely substitutable for its supertype.
 Preconditions cannot be strengthened in a subtype.
 Postconditions cannot be weakened in a subtype.
 Supertype invariants must be preserved in a subtype
 - **ISP - Interface Segregation Principle**.
-Segregate one broad single interface into a set of smaller and highly cohesive interfaces, so other program components depend only on small cohesive interfaces instead of depending on a single broad interface, and other program components won't be required to implement all the functionality of the broad interface
+Segregate one broad single interface into a set of smaller and highly cohesive interfaces, so other program components depend only on small cohesive interfaces instead of depending on a single broad interface, and other program components won't be required to implement all the functionality of a broad interface
 - **DIP - Dependency Inversion Principle**.
 Avoid tight coupling between modules with the mediation of an abstraction layer (interface).
 Each module should depend on an abstraction (interface), not other modules directly.
-The abstraction (interface) provides the behavior needed by the module through possibly multiple implementations.
+An abstraction (interface) provides behavior needed by a module through possibly multiple implementations.
 Common features should be consolidated in a shared abstractions exposed through interfaces.
 Dependency Inversion Principle fosters testability of components

 # UNIX principles

 - Make each program do one thing and do it well (quality components)
 - To do a new job build afresh rather than complicate old programs by adding new features (Single Responsibility Principle, separation of concerns)
 - Expect the output of every program to become the input to another program.
   Write programs to handle text streams, because text is a universal interface.
   Don't clutter the output with extraneous information.
 Don't insist for interactive input and allow for scripting (uniform communication)
 - Favor composability (bottom-up approach in FP) over monolithic design
 - Design and build software to be tried early (bottom-up approach in FP).
 Build prototype as soon as possible.
 Don't hesitate to throw away bad design and rebuild from scratch
-- Use tools or even build tools for repetitive task automation (DevOps)
+- Use tools or even build tools to automate repetitive task (DevOps)

 # Unix philosophy

 - Modularity.
 Write simple parts connected by clean interfaces (modularity + composability)
 - Clarity.
 Clarity is better than cleverness
 - Composition.
-Design programms to be connected to other programs (composability + uniform communication)
+Design programs to be connected to other programs (composability + uniform communication)
 - Separation.
 Separate policies from mechanisms.
 Separate interfaces from engines (orthogonality)
 - Simplicity.
 Design for simplicity.
 Add complexity only where you must
 - Parsimony.
-Write a big program only when nothgin else will do
+Write a big program only when nothing else will do
 - Transparency.
 Design for visibility to make issue resolution easier (Dependency Inversion Principle)
 - Representation.
 Fold knowledge into data, so program logic can be simple and robust (first data structures and then algorithms)
 - Silence.
 When a program has nothing surprising to say, it should say nothing
 - Failure.
 When a program must fail, fail noisily as soon as possible
 - Generation.
 Write programs to write programs when you can (metaprogramming and DSL)
 - Optimization.
 Prototype before polishing.
 Get it working and correct before you optimize it to be fast
 - Extensibility.
 Design for the future, because it will be here sooner than you think

-# 12-factor SaaS cloud application
+# 12-factor cloud-native application

 1. **Codebase**.
 One codebase tracked in revision control, many deployments
-    - Use revision control system (Git) to track changes to the codebase
+    - Use revision control system (Git) to track changes to a codebase
     - Set up one repository per app/service
     - Single codebase is deployed into multiple environments (dev, test, staging, production) with different level of maturity/testing
 1. **Dependencies**.
 Explicitly declare and isolate dependencies
-    - Use dependency management system (Yarn)
+    - Use a package manager (npm) to manage dependencies
     - Always explicitly define dependency versions (package.json)
     - Isolate locally installed dependencies in `~/.local/lib` from interference with system-wide packages in `/usr/local/lib`
-    - Only the language runtime and a dependency manager are required to run the app/service
+    - Only a language runtime and a package manager are required to run an app/service
-    - Explicitly include (into Docker image) all system tools (curl, imagemagick, pandoc) that app/service depends on
+    - Explicitly include (into a Docker image) all system tools (curl) that an app/service depends on
 1. **Configuration**.
-Store configuration in the environment
+Store configuration in each environment
-    - Keep strict separation of the environment-specific configuration from the codebase
+    - Keep strict separation of the environment-specific configuration from a codebase
-    - Do not store any credentials and secretes in the codebase
+    - Do not store any credentials and secretes in a codebase
-    - Store environment-specific configuration in the environment variables set up by IaC deployment scripts
+    - Store environment-specific configuration in environment variables set up by IaC deployment scripts
 1. **Backing services**.
 Treat backing services as attached resources accessible via URI
     - Most of the apps/services use databases, queues, caches, email systems, cloud services (resources)
-    - App/service can easily swap backing service by changing the resource URI provided by the environment-specific configuration without any codebase changes
+    - App/service can easily swap backing service by changing a resource URI provided by an environment-specific configuration without any changes in a codebase
 1. **Build, release, deploy**.
 Strictly separate build and run stages
-    - A codebase is transformed into a deployment through the below stages (verified build -> immutable release -> automated deployment)
+    - A codebase is transformed into a deployment through the below stages (verified build => immutable release => automated deployment)
     - Build stage transforms a source code (Git repository) into an executable artifact (Docker image).
-Fetch specific tag, download dependencies, compile an executable artifact, test the artifact
+Fetch specific tag, download dependencies, compile an executable artifact, build a Docker image, test the application
-    - Release stage combines the environment-independent executable artifact with the environment-specific configuration into a deployment unit.
+    - Release stage combines an environment-independent executable artifact with an environment-specific configuration into a deployment unit.
 Every release is immutable and should be uniquely tagged.
 Any change must create a new release
-    - Deployment stage launches the app/service in an environment
+    - Deployment stage launches an app/service in an environment
 1. **Processes**.
-Execute the app as one or more stateless, share-nothing processes
+Execute an app as one or more stateless, share-nothing processes/containers
-    - Any data that needs to persist must be stored in a stateful backing service
+    - Any data that needs to persist must be stored in a stateful database
-    - Process memory and file system can be used only as a temporary cache
+    - Process memory and a local file system can be used only as a temporary ephemeral storage
     - Every app/service process should be idempotent
 1. **Port binding**.
 Export services via port binding + protocol
-    - Avoid executing apps/services inside a web server container (Tomcat, Apache module)
-    - App/service should be completely self-contained and does not rely on any web server execution environment
+    - App/service should be completely self-contained and does not rely on any server execution environment
-    - App/service should export HTTP/AMQP/Redis as a service (Restify.js) by binding to
+    - App/service should export HTTP/gRPC/AMQP as a service by binding to a port
-      a port
-    - In production a load balancer (NGINX) routes requests from a public-facing hostname to the port-bound app/service
+    - In production a reverse proxy (NGINX) routes requests from a public-facing host to a port-bound app/service
 1. **Concurrency**.
-Scale out via the OS process model
+Scale out via OS processes
-    - Use first-class, share-nothing Unix processes/daemons (horizontal scalability) for each type of work load (HTTP traffic, background workers, database)
+    - Use first-class, share-nothing Unix processes/daemons (horizontal scalability) for each type of workload (HTTP endpoints, background workers, databases)
     - App/service should rely on OS process manager (systemd)
 1. **Disposability**.
 Maximize robustness with fast startup and graceful shutdown
-    - App/service should be disposable: can be started or stopped quickly that facilitates fast elastic scaling and robust production deployments
+    - App/service should be disposable: can be started or stopped quickly that facilitates fast elastic scalability
-    - App/service should minimize startup time
+    - App/service should minimize startup time and fail fast
     - App/service should shut down gracefully on SIGTERM:
         - For HTTP cease listening, let current request to finish, and then exit
-        - For AMPQ return current idempotent job to a queue
+        - For AMPQ return current idempotent job to a queue, and then exit
 1. **Dev/prod parity**.
 Keep development, testing, staging, and production as similar as possible
     - App/service delivery pipeline shout be completely automated and use CI/CD
     - Use the same Git repository, Docker image in all environments (dev, test, stage, prod)
 1. **Logs**.
 Treat logs as event streams
     - Instrumentalize app/service with logs to get insights, telemetry, and observability
     - Logs are a stream of time-ordered events collected in a centralized log aggregation system (Elasticsearch)
-    - App/serer should only emit all structured (JSON) logs to the STDOUT
+    - App/serer should only emit all structured (JSON) logs to STDOUT
-    - Execution environment manages to augment and forward logs to a centralized log aggregation system (Elasticsearch) for introspection, real-time analysis, and alerting
+    - Execution environment manages to augment and forward logs to a centralized log aggregation system (Elasticsearch) for introspection, real-time analysis, and alerts
 1. **Admin processes**.
 Run admin/management task as one-off processes in the same codebase
-    - IaC admin source code and dependencies should ship with the app/service source code to avoid sync issues
+    - IaC admin source code and dependencies should ship with a app/service source code to avoid sync issues

 # Security by design principles